tachyons/gitlab-pages/README.md

    a `Content-Encoding: gzip` header.
 This allows compressed versions of the files to be precalculated, saving CPU time and network bandwidth.

+### HTTPS only domains

+Users have the option to enable "HTTPS only pages" on a per-project basis.
+This option is also enabled by default for all newly-created projects.

+When the option is enabled, a project's `config.json` will contain an `https_only` attribute.

+When the `https_only` attribute is found in the root context, any project pages served over HTTP via the group domain (i.e. `username.gitlab.io`) will be 301 redirected to HTTPS.

+When the attribute is found in a custom domain's configuration, any HTTP requests to this domain will likewise be redirected.

+If the attribute's value is false, or the attribute is missing, then the content will be served to the client over HTTP.

 ### How it should be run?

 Ideally the GitLab Pages should run without any load balancer in front of it.